Fquico1999/Website/content/project/enph353/index.md

 ## Results

 A total of 20 teams competed in this competition.
 This model was one of four to receive a perfect score of 57 points.

+{{< video library="1" src="enph353_outer_ring.mp4" controls="no">}}

+The video above shows the robot completing the outer ring.
+The Gazebo simulation is shown on the right, the scoring server is on the bottom left, and the terminal displaying information about the robot is on the upper left.